-- The funds built up from contributions made by BA and the Scheme members plus the investment returns.
-These are known as the Scheme's assets. - The total value of future pension payments promised to Scheme members.
+- The funds built up by the valuation date from contributions made by BA and the Scheme members plus the investment returns.
+The sum of these, less the pension benefits paid up to the valuation date, is equal to the value of the Scheme's assets. - The total value of future pension benefits promised to Scheme members.
 These are known as the Scheme's liabilities.